samsungsamiio/samsungsami.io/source/sami/demos-tools/your-first-application.md

 - Install a Web server and configure it to open port 8000 on localhost.
 - Install PHP and enable cURL in PHP.
+- If you have a Windows machine, it is very likely that you need to add a CA certificate for SAMI and point cURL to it.
+Below is the example of the steps performed on Windows:
+  - Download [certification authortity file](http://www.symantec.com/content/en/us/enterprise/verisign/roots/Class-3-Public-Primary-Certification-Authority.pem) and save it to C: as `cacert.pem`.
+  - Modify `php.ini` by adding curl.cainfo = "C:\cacert.pem".
 - Create a directory `samidemo` that is accessible via `http://localhost:8000/samidemo`.
 For example, set up `http://localhost:8000/` to access C:\MyWebsites on your Windows machine.
 Then create `samidemo` under C:\MyWebsites.

 ### Prepare the sample application files